• Skip to primary navigation

 Not really.
 When you chill the dough too long or freeze it, the texture can get very stiff and crumbly.
 If I want to plan ahead, I simply bake the galette early in the day and it will taste great at room temperature many hours later.
 Like all baked goods, this galette tastes best the same day you bake it.
 If you have leftover galette, store it in the fridge for up to 4 days.

-• ½ cup (120 g) ghee, chilled and coarsely chopped (palm shortening or coconut oil will also work)
+• Chilled ghee (palm shortening or coconut oil will also work)

 Adding salt, eggs, and chilled ghee into an open food processor filled with cassava flour, tapioca flour, and maple sugar.